Apply for funding

 - Professor Lis Neubeck, Edinburgh Napier University

-- Professor Ruth Newbury-Ecob, University of Bristol
+- Professor Ruth Newbury-Ecob, University Hospitals Bristol

 Timeline

-- Applications open - Wednesday 16 April 2025
+- Applications open - Wednesday 15 April 2026

-- Expert review - July-September 2025
+- Expert review - July-September 2026

-- Research Grants Committee meeting - October 2025
+- Research Grants Committee meeting - October 2026

-- Trustee decision - November 2025
+- Trustee decision and applicants notified - November 2026

-If you have any questions about our catalyst grants or the application process, please contact: research@cardiomyopathy.org
+If you have any questions about our Catalyst Grants or the application process, please contact: research@cardiomyopathy.org